vitorgalvao/tiny-watir-scripts/README.md

-# Collection of small ruby scripts that rely on watir-webdriver
+# Collection of small ruby scripts that rely on watir webdriver

 The easiest way to get these is via [this repository](https://github.com/vitorgalvao/homebrew-tinyscripts), as the install will take care of any eventual dependencies that are not already available on your system.